HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Related Work

 \subsection{Learning-based Approaches}

-Recent advancements in ML have opened up promising avenues for HRTF personalization\cite{chen2023head,zhang2023hrtf,ito2025spatial}.
+Recent advancements in ML have opened up promising avenues for HRTF personalization~\cite{zhang2023hrtf,ito2025spatial,chen2026exploring,hu2026graph}.
 These data-driven methods aim to model the complex relationship between an individual's anatomical features and their corresponding HRTFs~\cite{masuyama2024niirf,gebru2021implicit,lee2023global,ma2023spatial}.
 Methods based on autoencoder architectures~\cite{ito2022head,jiang2023modeling,hu2024hrtf,chen2025spatial,hu2025hrtf} emphasize the frequency-domain characteristics of HRTFs by encoding them into compact latent representations.
-However, the upsampling performance has shown limited improvement over the algorithmic methods.
-Generative Adversarial Network (GAN) based models have demonstrated strong capabilities in reconstructing missing information from sparsely sampled HRTFs~\cite{hogg2024hrtf,zhao2025head}.
+In addition to latent-space modeling, spherical CNN-based HRTF interpolation methods have been explored to better exploit the inherent geometry of HRTFs distributed over the sphere~\cite{chen2023head}.
+However, the upsampling performance has shown limited improvement over the interpolation methods.
+Generative Adversarial Network (GAN) based models have demonstrated strong capabilities in reconstructing missing information from sparsely sampled HRTFs~\cite{hogg2024hrtf,zhao2025head,chen2026spatial}.
 By learning complex spatial and spectral patterns from a rich set of high-resolution HRTFs during training, these models can effectively infer plausible high-resolution outputs, even when the input measurements are limited.
 At least 4–5 measurements are required due to architectural constraints of the model, which limit its applicability in extremely sparse conditions.
 Moreover, LSD results often fail to align with perceptual evaluations for learning-based methods.
 In several cases, models that achieved strong performance in terms of LSD exhibited notably poor outcomes in perceptual assessments, highlighting a disconnect between objective metrics and subjective audio quality~\cite{geronazzo2024technical,fantini2025survey}.